Nageswar-Sahoo/Computer-Vision-Project/capstrone_2/README.md

 Data Overview
 --------------
-A dataset with mask labeling of three major types of concrete surface defects: crack, spalling and exposed rebar, was prepared for training and testing of the DETR for
-Object and Bounding Box Detection.
-Data set has total 1443 number of image .
-Also we have equal number of mask image .
-Data set does not have all annotated data for bounding box so from mask image we have to generate the bounding box .
+A dataset with mask labeling of three major types of concrete surface defects: crack, spalling and exposed rebar, was prepared for training and testing of the DETR for Object and Bounding Box Detection.
+Data set has a total 1443 number of images .
+Also we have an equal number of mask images .
+Data set does not have all annotated data for the bounding box so from mask image we have generated the bounding box .

 <table>
   <tr>